Anxiety… What is it and Four tips to help you beat it.

 When you journal you begin to express your feelings and your concerns about things.
 You can express the thing that you are worried about.
 When you journal you can track things that trigger your worry and your anxiety.
 You can express things that you are fearful of and begin to work on goals that will help you to solve problems.
 This will help you to feel prepared and know that you have a plan to deal with things that are worrying you.
 Journaling will help you to identify your negative thoughts and will help you to identify negative self talk, providing and opportunity to help you change how you think about yourself.

--> If you'd like support with how to manage all of the mom things and learn journaling prompts come join our Facebook community, Mom Sanity Solutions, where we are making moms feel more confident and less stressed by learning to deal with anxiety. <-
+-> If you’d like support with how to manage all of the mom things and learn journaling prompts come join our Facebook Group, The Confident Woman, Building Confidence, where we are making moms feel more confident and less stressed by learning to deal with anxiety. <-

 There are other ways that will help you deal with anxiety or with panic attacks.
 But these first 4 steps will help you to evaluate the level of anxiety that you may be suffering and will help guide you to the appropriate level of care.

 Take time to think about your feelings and how you are functioning in your daily life.
 Depending on how you feel, then you can take the necessary steps to start to feel better.